- Rapid Reference

 Triage: who needs ICU?

 - This is very vague, because in reality it's often impossible to precisely quantify the volume of hemoptysis.

-- Numerous definitions exist, all of which are equally arbitrary and relatively unhelpful.
+- Numerous definitions exist, all of which are equally arbitrary.

 factors to consider in triage